Daspletosaurus: Assigned species

 In 1992, Jack Horner and colleagues published an extremely preliminary report of a tyrannosaurid from the upper parts of the Campanian Two Medicine Formation in Montana, which was interpreted as a transitional species between Daspletosaurus and the later Tyrannosaurus.
 Currie (2003) stated that the tyrannosaurid from the Two Medicine Formation mentioned by Horner et al. (1992) may be an unnamed third species of Daspletosaurus.
 Another partial skeleton was reported from the Upper Two Medicine in 2001, preserving the remains of a juvenile hadrosaur in its abdominal cavity.
 This specimen was assigned to Daspletosaurus but not to any particular species.
 The remains of at least three more Daspletosaurus have also been described in a Two Medicine bonebed by Currie et al. (2005); the authors stated that this fossil material likely represents then-unnamed species mentioned by Horner et al. (1992), but cautioned that further study and description of Daspletosaurus would be necessary before the species can be determined with certainty.
 In 2017, the Two Medicine Formation taxon was named as the new species D. horneri.

 Isolated tyrannosaurid teeth in the upper portions of the Judith River Formation are likely from Gorgosaurus as well as some species of Daspletosaurus, probably D. torosus.
-However, in the lower portion Judith River Formation, around 78 million years ago, there is some evidence for a new undescribed tyrannosaurid taxon.
-A specimen in the collections of Triebold Paleontology excavated between 2002 and 2004, known as "Sir William", shows some characteristics of Daspletosaurus suggesting a new earlier species to the genus.
-However the specimen shows many characteristics typical of early tyrannosaurines such as Teratophoneus and even some of the later Tyrannosaurus, which may suggest an entirely new genus.
+In 2009, preliminary preparation of a Daspletosaurus specimen from the Coal Ridge Member of the Judith River Formation measuring about 11 m long was reported.
+Some researchers assigned this specimen to D. torosus, while others considered it to be a distinct species yet to be named, referred to as D. sp.
+In 2025, formal description of the specimen led by Ethan Warner-Cowgill concurred with the latter opinion.
+In the lower portion of the Judith River Formation, around 78 million years ago, there is some evidence for a new undescribed tyrannosaurid taxon.
+A specimen in the collections of Triebold Paleontology excavated between 2002 and 2004, known as "Sir William" (RMDRC 2002.MT-001), shows some characteristics of Daspletosaurus suggesting a new earlier species to the genus.
+However, the specimen shows many characteristics typical of early tyrannosaurines such as Teratophoneus and even some of the later Tyrannosaurus, which may suggest an entirely new genus.